jbuitmann/jbuitmann/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working as my job on the EDNA-Project (https://edna-projekt.de/)
 - 🌱 I’m currently learning [Technology/Skill]
-- 👯 I’m looking to collaborate on [Project/Interest]
-- 💬 Ask me about [Topic/Interest]
-- 📫 How to reach me: [Email/LinkedIn]

 ## 🛠 Skills
 - **Languages:** Python, JavaScript,